top of page

 • Protocol revenue

-If usage is flat while marketing is aggressive, it’s likely inflated hype.
+If usage is flat while promotion is aggressive, it’s usually hype.

 • What makes it different?

-• Does it have partnerships, integrations, or network effects?
+• Does it have real partnerships or integrations?

-• Is there still room for new growth within the sector’s narrative?
+• Is there still room for growth in the sector’s narrative?

-Good projects can still be overpriced.
+Even great projects can be overpriced.
 Compare key ratios:

 • FDV / Revenue